Fomono/prototype/README.md

 Filters Page:
 * [X] User can search for specific events by query string, and filter them on home page
-* [X] On event details page, user can add events to calendar
-* [X] On event details page, user can see a map of event location

 Home Page:
 * [ ] On home page, user can save events to favorites list